formidablejs/formidablejs.org/docs/configuration.md

 ## Configuration Caching

-When making changes to your `.env` file or any of your `config` files, you should cache the changes using `craftsman cache`.
+When making changes to your `.env` file or any of your `config` files, you should cache the changes using `node craftsman config:cache`.
 Formidable loads its configuration from this cached config file instead of your `.env` or config files.

 ## Debug Mode